lichenaut/DashAPI/README.md

 DashAPI is a Spigot / (preferrably) Paper plugin that adds a function for setting the velocity of entities in terms of blocks rather than a vector.

-To add to your project, add the .jar file to your "plugins" folder and add this dependency to your pom.xml.
+To add to your project, add the .jar file to your "plugins" folder or add this dependency to your pom.xml.

         <dependency>
             <groupId>io.github.lichenaut</groupId>